VW says CO2 emissions scandal not as bad as feared

 On Wednesday, it said its most recent measurements showed only nine VW-badged models with higher than stated CO2 levels.

-Emissions of those models, including the 2.0 litre TDI Golf hatchback and the 2.0 litre TDI Passat, deviated on average by "a few grammes" from what had been declared, corresponding to 0.1-0.2 litres of extra fuel usage per 100 kilometres, it said.
+Emissions of those models, including the 2.0 liter TDI Golf hatchback and the 2.0 liter TDI Passat, deviated on average by "a few grams" from what had been declared, corresponding to 0.1-0.2 liters of extra fuel usage per 100 kilometers, it said.

 VW has set aside around 6.7 billion euros to help meet the costs of its diesel emissions scandal, but analysts think the final bill could run into tens of billions of euros to cover regulatory fines, lawsuits and vehicle refits.